FarmBot-Docs/farmbot-software/v14/Extras/troubleshooting/accessing-configurator.md

 If you do not see the `farmbot-xxxx` WiFi network, try again with a different smartphone, tablet, or laptop.
 If you still cannot find the network, move on to the next troubleshooting step.

 # 4. Try a different microSD card

 It is possible for the microSD card to become corrupted and unusable.
-If you have tried the steps above and did not ever find the `farmbot-xxxx` WiFi network, try installing FarmBot OS onto a different microSD card and attempting to connect again.
+If you have tried the steps above and did not ever find the `farmbot-xxxx` WiFi network, try installing FarmBot OS onto a different microSD card and attempting to connect again. **Some users have reported problems with SD cards that have a storage capacity over 32 gigabytes.** If you have problems with a large SD card, consider using an SD card with a smaller capacity.

 If this does not work or you do not have an extra microSD card to try with, please contact us at [support@farm.bot](mailto:support@farm.bot).